rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-subgraph.md

 * a subgraph `S` such that `(T subset-of V)`
 * and all edges in `E` whose endpoints are in `T`
 * i.e. a subset of vertices and all edges between them
-* i.e. the subset of edges is not arbitrarily selected
+* i.e. the subset of edges is not arbitrary
 * e.g. induced paths, induced cycles

 intersection